samiul-it/simplewordcounter/README.md

 # simplewordcounter
-This is a simple word counter with HTML and JS
+This is a simple character counter with HTML and JS